 Habaki & Seppa

 The habaki is the piece of metal circling the base of the blade.
 It has the two main purposes, locking the tsuba in place, maintaining the sword in the Saya.

 Unlike Shinken Habaki, that can be incredibly expensive, Iaito Habaki are standardized and gently forced in place.
 This means that it is not recommended to remove/change the Habaki on a Iaito blade.

-Habaki are made of brass and available in two different design, standard and Shonai (antique design) and 3 different finishes, black (oxydized), gold plated and silver plated.
-Note that due to the oxydation process, it is not possible to blacken the Shonai design.
+Habaki are made of brass and available in two different design, standard and Shonai (antique design) and 3 different finishes, black (oxidized), gold plated and silver plated.
+Note that due to the oxidation process, it is not possible to blacken the Shonai design.

 The seppa are washers used in front and behind the tsuba to tighten the fittings, made of copper.
 They are mandatory to keep the Tsuba in place securely.

-They are available in black (oxydized), gold plated and silver plated.
+They are available in black (oxidized), gold plated and silver plated.

 The length of the Tsuka is measured including the Fuchi and Kashira.
 Depending on the kind of Tsukaito (cotton, silk, leather), the length of the Tsuka can be adapted slightly to get a fine result.

 In most schools, the length of the Tsuka should be enough to put one hand of the practitioner three-time (that is, there should be a space equivalent to one hand between your hands when you hold the sword).

 The length of the Tsuka will also be rather important regarding the balance of the Iaito.
 If you want to keep a standard balance, we recommend that you follow the indications below.